gmontse/DATA550_FinalProject/README.md

         - `table1.rds`: rds file that contains the table that shows the characteristics of the data sample.

 -   `Makefile` contains instructions to create every component for the report.
+    - Inside the Makefile, there is a rule for restoring the package environment.
+To synchronize the package repository, you can use `make install`

+-   The `renv.lock` file and `renv` folder in the project directory captures information on the packages used to create the report.

--   `FinalProject2.Rmd` contains R markdown code to compile all components together to create a html document
+-   `FinalProject2.Rmd` contains R markdown code to compile all components together to create a html document.